 Number 1.
 Cash Reserve

-A lot of early retirees advocate for having a year or two of annual expenses saved up in a cash reserve for the first year or two you retire.
-There are major advantages to this below (i.e. Roth Ladder Conversion and letting your investments grow).
+A lot of early retirees advocate for having a year or two of annual expenses saved up in a cash reserves.
+There are two major advantages to this tactic.

 Number 2.
 The taxable account

-One of the big reasons for this post is that most people actually stop putting money into their 401K/403B and instead put it into a taxable account, because they think this is the only option in early retirement.
-Not so, my friend.
+In fact, one reason I created this post is that I’ve read that some people actually stop putting money into their 401K/403B and, instead, put it into a taxable account so that they can access it more easily.
+They think this is the only option in early retirement.

 Number 3.
 Partial FIRE